 - Serve hot or at room temperature.

 Source: Adapted from Fix-It and Forget-It New Cookbook: 250 New Delicious Slow Cooker Recipes by Phyllis Good

-If you liked Slow Cooker Brussels Sprouts, you might also like:
+If you like Slow Cooker Brussels Sprouts, you might also like:

 - Roasted Brussels Sprouts, Carrots, Sweet Potatoes and Onions